waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevated Ground:** Walkable ground at a different elevation.
 Cannot use Surf from this tile type.
 - **Gate (`gate_offscreen`, `closed_gate`, `open_gate`):** Barriers that may open or close.
 - **Boulder Switch & Barrier:** `boulder_switch` tiles are activated by boulders, which changes a `boulder_barrier` tile into a `cleared_boulder_barrier` tile.
+- **Cleared Boulder Barrier:** Can function as a ramp between different elevations.

 ## B. General Heuristics & Rules
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.